george24601/notes/specific/tidb/migration.md

-seems all protobuf based

-mydumper + loader for full,
 note lighting is faster for full import - 7 hours for 1 TB

-lightning -> tikv importer, which talks to the PD server, note that tidb-lightening does not talk to PD directly syncer for deltas
+lightning -> tikv importer, which talks to the PD server, note that tidb-lightening does not talk to PD directly

 lightning and importer are resource intensive, recommend two separate servers